Phone (713) 223-8855 x 2002

 - I served as personal counsel to a co-founder of a start-up negotiating his employment agreement with the company’s counsel to ensure that his rights as an individual were protected.

-- I negotiated a complicated severance package on behalf of a high-level professional in a creative industry.
+- I negotiated a complicated severance package on behalf of a high-level professional in the tech industry.

 Employment Discrimination and Unfair Wages